NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-01-77.md

 Heavily nodding towards Lord Master Xu, He Quanming proudly announced, “Senior Xu, Yiming is indeed a bit of genius.
 Half a year ago, he  broke past the bottleneck of the seventh layer and attained the eighth layer.”

-Although his voice was not loud, in the ears of people present in the main hall, his sound was akin to that of a thunderclap- almost crushing their beliefs in entirety.
+Although his voice was not loud, in the ears of people present in the main hall, his sound was akin a thunderclap- almost crushing their beliefs in entirety.

 Especially the few members of Xu family’s young generation.
 They looked at each other; their eyes blank.